 The first thing to remember is that fires burn uphill and in the direction the wind is blowing.
 To avoid the surge, travel downhill and upwind.
 If possible, stick to areas with little to no vegetation, such as stream beds or dirt roads.

-While travelling downhill is a good idea, so long as it isn’t toward the fire, heading into a canyon isn’t.
+While traveling downhill is a good idea, so long as it isn’t toward the fire, heading into a canyon isn’t.
 Canyons are dangerous because they create draws, which will amplify the fire.

 One of the safest places to be during a wildfire is in the area it has already burnt though.
 Since the fire has already ravaged the environment here, the chances of it passing back through are low.
 This doesn’t mean there isn’t still danger lurking.
 Burnt limbs or entire trees can topple without warning.
 Hiking beneath a “widowmaker” branch can be just as deadly as falling victim to the smoke and flames.

 Getting caught in a wildfire while hiking or camping is bad enough, but having one threatening the home is a different situation entirely.
 To see what can be done to protect a household from an approaching wildfire, check out our article here.